bitrix24/b24restdocs/api-reference/tasks/tasks-task-list.md

 The method `tasks.task.list` returns an array of tasks, each containing an array of fields.
 Unlike [task.item.list](./deprecated/task-item/task-item-list.md), parameters in the `tasks.task.list` request can be specified in any order, and unnecessary parameters can be omitted.

 To retrieve data for all tasks, the user must have admin rights.
-A department head will only have access to tasks in their branch of the hierarchy.
+A department head will only have access to tasks within their branch of the hierarchy.

-Tasks marked as "Favorite" can also be retrieved by setting the filter for the parameter `$filter[::SUBFILTER-PARAMS][FAVORITE]=Y`.
+Tasks marked as "Favorite" can also be retrieved by filtering with the parameter `$filter[::SUBFILTER-PARAMS][FAVORITE]=Y`.

 {% note warning %}